What is a cooperative?

 Members, not shareholders

-The fundamental difference with cooperatives is that we have members – not shareholders – who make decisions democratically.
-These members can be employees, producers or clients depending on the kind of cooperative.
+The fundamental feature of cooperatives is that they have members – not shareholders – who decide democratically.
+Depending on the type of cooperative, these members can be employees, producers or clients depending on the kind of cooperative.
 At the same time, they are the owners of the cooperative business.
-So they control and share the profits themselves.
+Therefore, they have a direct say on the profit and how it is shared.

 Thinking differently: 140 million members in Europe